narendra2105/peddirny-uc.github.io/README.md

 Repository's URL: [https://github.com/narendra2105/waph-peddinry.git](https://github.com/narendra2105/waph-peddinry.git)

+Individual project Repository's URL: [https://github.com/narendra2105/peddirny-uc.github.io](https://github.com/narendra2105/peddirny-uc.github.io)

 Narendra Reddy Peddireddy uses this private repository to house all of the course's code.
 The following is how this repository is organized.

 ### Individual_Project_1

 ### Overview of Individual_Project_1

+The goal of this project is to create a GitHub Pages-hosted professional profile website with a JavaScript, jQuery, and React.js personal portfolio.
+Technical requirements include using an open-source Bootstrap framework for responsive design, integrating two public online APIs, and using JavaScript cookies to display personalized greetings when a user returns.
+The incorporation of a Google Analytics page tracker to track site traffic and user engagement is one of the non-technical requirements.

 ###Hands-on hacking exercises